Mechanical and phase stability of TiBC coatings up to 1000 C

 Fingerprint

-Navegar pels temes de recerca de 'Mechanical and phase stability of TiBC coatings up to 1000 C'.
+Navegar pels temes de recerca de 'Mechanical and phase stability of TiBC coatings up to 1000 degrees C'.
 Junts formen un fingerprint únic.

 Com citar-ho